 If you have other employees, then you can claim the Employment Allowance which means that you don’t pay the first £3,000 of the Employer’s National Insurance contributions.
-This bring the National Insurance to just the 12% for the Employee contributions.
+This brings the National Insurance to just 12% for the Employee contributions.

 Corporation tax is paid at 19% so although you are paying 12% National Insurance you are saving 19% Corporation tax at the same time, a saving overall of 7%.

 Hopefully, you aren’t too confused, so I’ve worked out some examples to help.

 All of these are based on a company director who has no income other than the company salary and dividends.